AJulian8/osticket-prereqs/README.md

 <img src="https://i.imgur.com/r1u0zLj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A couple steps we took before this was installing the rewrite module and creating a "PHP" folder on the C drive which we see opened in this image.
+Here we installed the rewrite module and created a "PHP" folder on the C drive which we see opened in this image.
 </p>
 <br />